mamuz/PhpDependencyAnalysis/README.md

 php projects to provide a dependency graph based on php namespaces.
 It builds dependency graphs on customizable levels, e.g. on framework-, on package- or on script level.
-Thus, it's usable to declare dependencies in general, but it's also usable to detect violations between layers in a layered architecture, like SoC, LoD and other Package-Principles.
+Thus, it's usable to declare dependencies in general, but it's also usable to detect violations between layers in a layered architecture according to keep SoC, LoD and other Package-Principles.
 For huge php-projects it's recommend to integrate it to your CI to monitor dependencies and violations.

 [![Build Status](https://travis-ci.org/mamuz/PhpDependencyAnalysis.svg?branch=master)](https://travis-ci.org/mamuz/PhpDependencyAnalysis)